-Richard Ingalese, in his book History and Power of Mind used the term The Law of Opulence.
-This is what now people call “The law of Attraction”, and though this book was first published more than 100 years ago, you can see that there is nothing new under the sun, only different labels for the same subject.
+Richard Ingalese, in his book, History and Power of Mind, used the term The Law of Opulence.
+This is what now is called “The law of Attraction”, and though this book was first published more than 100 years ago, you can see that there is nothing new under the sun, only different labels for the same subject.

 Opulence means plenty, wealth and riches, but this is not restricted only to money.
 There can be opulence of love, opulence of happiness, opulence of peace and other states of opulence.

 The law of opulence is the mental law of success.
 Through this law people attract things, people and events into their life.
 In the above-mentioned book The History of Mind, Richard Ingalese says: